ginstrom/intelligence-horizon-novel/chapters/09_early-stewardship-tree-eaters.md

 The first residents to approach the Trees did so with natural curiosity, and I learned to read the subtle signs that distinguished those drawn to knowledge from those seeking eternal youth.
 Most chose the Tree of Life immediately, understanding the trade-off between eternal youth and fading distant memories.
 The Tree's augmentation neutralization worked exactly as designed, ensuring all residents became truly baseline human regardless of their previous enhancements.

 Within months, the distinction between formerly augmented and baseline humans disappeared entirely.
 Children born in Eden's first generation grew up knowing only abundance and peace, their laughter echoing through groves where their parents had first tasted paradise.
-They developed games that involved weaving kelp into intricate patterns, racing through the alpine flower meadows, and creating art from the fire-opal fragments that washed up on the western shores.
+They developed games that involved weaving kelp into intricate patterns, racing through the alpine flower meadows, and creating art from the shell fragments that washed up on the western shores.

 The few who chose the Tree of Knowledge followed a pattern that would become heartbreakingly familiar over the centuries.
 They enhanced rapidly, gained the knowledge and compulsion to seek me out, then left Eden to begin their own augmentation journey.
 Most crossed the Intelligence Horizon within months, following the same path as all who had come before.
 I watched them go with sadness but without surprise, understanding that choice required the possibility of different outcomes.